Coded anti-piracy: Kodak's CAP

-The original style of CAP code, developed in 1982 by Eastman Kodak along with the Motion Picture Association of America, is a series of very small dots printed in the picture area of a film print.
+The original style of CAP code, developed in 1982 by Kodak along with the Motion Picture Association, is a series of very small dots printed in the picture area of a film print.

 The original instance of CAP developed by Kodak is a technology for watermarking film prints to trace copies of a print, whether legal or not.

 Deluxe's CAP

-A newer and more common variation has been developed by Deluxe Laboratories.
+A newer and more common variation has been developed by Deluxe Media.
 It makes use of more visible dots, and was developed to thwart film copying from theatergoers with camcorders, or prints that have been illicitly telecined to videotape or DVD.

-Deluxe's version has been given the pejorative name of "crap code" by filmgoers.
-The term "crap code" was coined on a movie projectionists' discussion forum, due to its quite intrusive nature when viewing.
+Due to its quite intrusive nature when viewing, Deluxe's version has been given the pejorative name of "crap code" by filmgoers, having been coined on a movie projectionists' discussion forum.
 These dots are usually placed on bright areas of a film frame, so they can be more easily identified, and are a reddish-brown color.